-2.1.2.
-Covariate-adjusted graphical model
+2.1.2 Covariate-adjusted graphical model

 The other alternative modeling framework that can be used to learn the conditional dependence structure is the multivariate regression framework.
-The conditional distribution of Y given X from the GCRF model (2.1) can be reparametrized as a multivariate regression model with B as the regression coefficient matrix, and Λ as the error precision matrix, as follows:
+The conditional distribution of Y given X due to the Gaussian conditional random field model (2.1) can be reparametrized as a multivariate regression model with B as the regression coefficient matrix and Λ as the error precision matrix as follows:

-$$Y \mid X \sim N(BX, \Lambda^{-1}), \quad B = -\Lambda^{-1}\Theta^{T}.$$ (2.4)
+$$Y \mid X \sim N(BX, \Lambda^{-1}), \quad B = -\Lambda^{-1}\Theta^T.$$ (2.4)

-Within this regression framework, referred to as the covariate-adjusted graphical model, several approaches have been proposed to estimate B and Λ under sparsity assumptions (Cai et al. (2012); Rothman, Levina and Zhu (2010); Yin and Li (2011); Deshpande, Ročková and George (2017)).
+Within this regression framework, which is often referred to the covariateadjusted graphical model, several approaches have been proposed to estimate B and Λ under sparsity assumptions on them (Cai et al., 2012; Rothman et al., 2010; Yin and Li, 2011; Deshpande et al., 2017).

-Although Λ indeed reveals the conditional dependence structure among the elements of Y, the sparsity pattern of B is different to that of Θ .
-The regression coefficients B{ij} indicate how the conditional mean $\mathbb{E}(Y^{(i)}|X)$ depends on the X variables, without conditioning on the other Y variables.
-In contrast, Θ{ij} reflects the conditional dependence between $Y^{(i)}$ and $X^{(j)}$, given all other X and Y variables.
-Apart from the differences in the sparsity structures, another major difference between the two parameterizations is that the log-likelihood function of the GCRF model parameterized by (Θ, Λ) is convex, whereas that from the multivariate regression, parameterized by (B, Λ) , is nonconvex (Yuan and Zhang (2014)).
+Although Λ indeed reveals the conditional dependence structure among the elements of Y, the sparsity pattern of B is different from the sparsity pattern of Θ .
+The regression coefficients B{ij} indicate how the conditional mean $\mathbb{E}(Y^{(i)}|X)$ depends on the X variables without conditioning on the other Y variables, while Θ{ij} reflects the conditional dependence between $Y^{(i)}$ and $X^{(j)}$ given all the other X and Y variables.
+Apart from the differences in the sparsity structures, another major difference between the two parameterizations is that the log-likelihood function of the Gaussian conditional random field parameterized by (Θ, Λ) is convex, while the one from the multivariate regression parameterized by (B, Λ) is not convex (Yuan and Zhang, 2014).

-2.2.
-Proposed Bayesian regularization formulation
+2.2 Proposed Bayesian regularization formulation

 Our goal is to estimate the parameters Θ and Λ for the GCRF model (2.1) under the assumption of sparsity.
-Although l_1 -regularization is a natural choice for the GCRF model as considered by Yuan and Zhang (2014) and Wytock and Kolter (2013), this approach induces bias on the parameters with large values.
-Furthermore, it requires strong mutual incoherence assumptions for consistent graph structure recovery.
-This motivates us to consider an alternative formulation from the Bayesian regularization framework owing to its promising performance in recent works (Ročková and George (2016, 2018); Gan, Narisetty and Liang (2019)).

-We consider the spike and slab Lasso prior, which takes the form of a mixture of two Laplace distributions:
+Although l_1 regularization is a natural choice as considered by Yuan and Zhang (2014) and Wytock and Kolter (2013) for the GCRF model, this approach induces bias on the parameters with large values and also requires strong mutual incoherence assumptions for consistently achieving graph structure recovery.
+This motivates our work to consider an alternative formulation from the Bayesian regularization framework due to its promising performance in recent work (Ročková and George, 2016, 2018; Gan et al., 2019).
+We consider the spike and slab Lasso prior which takes the form of a mixture of two Laplace distributions:

-$$\pi{SS}(\theta) = \eta \cdot LP(\theta; v_1) + (1 - \eta) \cdot LP(\theta; v_0), \tag{2.5}$$ where $LP(\theta; v) = 1/(2v)e^{-|\theta|/v}$ denotes the density function of a Laplace distribution with scale parameter v, the two scale parameters satisfy $v_1 > v_0 > 0$, and η is the mixing weight.
-Spike and slab priors with Gaussian components have long been used for Bayesian variable selection (George and McCulloch (1993); Ishwaran and Rao (2005); Narisetty and He (2014)).
-More recently, the spike and slab Lasso prior has been shown to yield desirable shrinkage properties for sparse estimation (Ročková and George (2014); Ročková (2018); Ročková and George (2018); Gan, Narisetty and Liang (2019)).
+$$\pi{\rm SS}(\theta) = \eta \cdot LP(\theta; v_1) + (1 - \eta) \cdot LP(\theta; v_0), \qquad (2.5)$$ where $LP(\theta; v) = 1/(2v)e^{-|\theta|/v}$ denotes the density function of a Laplace distribution with scale parameter v, the two scale parameters satisfy $v_1 > v_0 > 0$, and η is the mixing weight.
+Spike and slab priors with Gaussian components have long been used for Bayesian variable selection (George and McCulloch, 1993; Ishwaran and Rao, 2005; Narisetty and He, 2014) and more recently the spike and slab Lasso prior has been demonstrated to yield desirable shrinkage properties for sparse estimation (Ročková and George, 2014; Ročková, 2018; Ročková and George, 2018; Gan et al., 2019).